Aberdaron: Uwchmynydd

-Cwrt (Court), now a large farm, was the administrative centre of Bardsey Abbey's mainland estates, and was known as the "Court of Bardsey".
+Cwrt (Court), now a large farm, was the administrative centre of Bardsey Abbey's mainland estates and was known as the "Court of Bardsey".
 The steepest cliffs in the Llŷn Peninsula are at Y Parwyd, the scene of a local ghost story.
-In 1794 a newly married couple moved into a cottage nearby.
-Within a few years they were disturbed by a phantom, but when they read a verse from the Bible, the phantom would retreat towards Y Parwyd and hover over the cliff edge before disappearing; the couple finally moved to Bodferin.
-In 1801 a ship pilot was put ashore on the rocks below the cliffs.
+In 1794, a newly-married couple moved into a cottage nearby.
+Within a few years, they were disturbed by a phantom, but when they read a verse from the Bible, the phantom would retreat towards Y Parwyd and hover over the cliff edge before disappearing; the couple finally moved to Bodferin.
+In 1801, a ship pilot was put ashore on the rocks below the cliffs.
 Although very drunk, he managed to climb the cliff face and, reaching the top, fell asleep in a sheep pen.
-In the early morning, he awoke and, still drunk, headed for home; he walked in the wrong direction, however, and disappeared over the cliff edge into the sea.
+In the early morning, he awoke and, still drunk, headed for home; however, he walked in the wrong direction and disappeared over the cliff edge into the sea.

 The traditional embarkation point for pilgrims crossing to Bardsey Island was at Porth Meudwy (Hermit's Cove), now a lobster fishing cove.
 Further south is Porth y Pistyll, which has good views of Ynysoedd Gwylanod, home to puffin and guillemot colonies; and Pen y Cil, where the Precambrian pillow lavas are exposed, revealing how they have been contorted over time.

 Y Rhiw

 The mountain-top hamlet of Y Rhiw is 4 mi to the east.
 There are fine views of Llŷn towards Snowdonia.
 On the slopes of Mynydd Rhiw is a late Stone Age burial chamber, and Neolithic quarries.
-Nearby on Mynydd y Graig are three hillforts, several hut circles and terraced fields that are thought to date from the late Iron Age; in 1955 a Bronze Age cinerary urn was uncovered in the village.
+Nearby on Mynydd y Graig are three hillforts, several hut circles and terraced fields that are thought to date from the late Iron Age; in 1955, a Bronze Age cinerary urn was uncovered in the village.

 Plas yn Rhiw, owned by the National Trust, is an early 17th-century house that was restored by the Keating sisters in 1939, with advice from Clough Williams-Ellis.
 It is believed that the house is on or near the site of an earlier defended house, built by Meirion Goch in the 10th century to prevent incursions by Vikings into Porth Neigwl.

 Bwlch y Garreg Wen at Y Rhiw, built in 1731, is a croglofft cottage, a type of agricultural worker's house found in Llŷn.